SNStatComp/awesome-official-statistics-software/README.md

 2. it is confirmed to be used in the production of official statistics by at least one institute, or
 3. it provides access to official statistics publications.

-We prefer packages that are reasonably easy to install and use, that have at least one stable version, and that are actively maintained.
+We prefer packages that are easy to install and use, have at least one stable version, and are actively maintained.

 [Contributions](#contributions) are welcome.